-- 1. Turn the air control knob to heater. - 2.
-Turn the fan control knob to the desired speed. - 3.
-Turn the temperature control knob to a comfortable setting.
+- 1. Turn the air knob to HEATER.

+- 2. Turn the fan knob to the desired speed.

+- 3. Turn the temperature knob to a comfortable setting.

-If your vehicle is equipped with an engine coolant heater, you can use it in cold weather (around 20°F/-8°C or lower) to improve heater performance on initial start up.
+If your vehicle is equipped with an engine coolant heater, you can use it in cold weather (around 20° F/- 8° C or lower) to improve heater performance on initial start up.
 See "Engine Coolant Heater" in the Index.

-Bi-Level Heating
+Bi-Level

-You may want to use bi-level heating on cool, but sunny days.
+You may want to use BI-LEVEL on cool, but sunny days.
 This setting directs cool air toward your body and warmer air toward your feet.

-- 1. Turn the air control knob to bi-level. - 2.
-Turn the temperature control knob to a comfortable setting. - 3.
-Turn the fan control knob to the desired speed.
+- 1. Turn the air knob to BI-LEVEL.

+- 2. Turn the temperature knob to a comfortable setting.

+- 3. Turn the fan knob to the desired speed.